jakhax/sonic-the-self-driving-car/README.md

 - [x] Use tornado to create a controller stream for sonic.
 - [x] Stream video from sonic's pi cam to the web interface.
 - [x] create PWM actuators for controlling sonic i.e steering the MG996R servo motor and throttling the DC motor via L298N motor board with speed control.
-- [x] Succesfully drive sonic via the web interface with the pi cam, fucking awesome.
+- [x] Succesfully drive sonic via the web interface with the pi cam.

-## Next-time: start working on the self drving part
+- [x] Self driving stub and CNN model.

+## Future works
+- [ ] House cleaning and committing lots of changes.
-- [ ] Lane detection with a CNN.
+- [ ] Nvidia's research paper on self driving cars.

 ## Usage
 ### Parts